-The 2006 Black Cat was a rare scooter from Genuine that arose out of a collaboration with Black Cat Fireworks.
-This $2399 limited edition scooter was positioned as the premium sports scooter in Genuine’s early lineup, with the $2099 Rattler 50 slotted in as their lower cost and higher volume sports scooter.
+The 2006 Black Cat is a rare scooter from Genuine that arose out of a collaboration with Black Cat Fireworks.
+This $2399 limited edition scooter was positioned as the premium sports scooter in Genuine’s early lineup, with the $2099 Rattler 50 slotted in as their lower cost and higher volume option.

-The Black Cat was only produced in a one time batch.
-These scooters were 2006 models and quite a few were still available in 2007.
-Although they haven’t been sold since, the Black Cat shares the bulk of its components with the Roughhouse R50 and Rattler 50, so the differences are primarily in the bodywork.
+The Black Cat was only produced in a one time batch in 2006, although quite a few were still available in 2007.
+They haven’t been sold since, but the Black Cat shares the bulk of its components with the Roughhouse R50 and Rattler 50 so the differences are primarily cosmetic.

 2006 was the first year Genuine began collaborating with Taiwan based manufacturer, PGO Scooters.
 Like the Genuine’s Rattler and future Roughhouse scooters, the Black Cat was based on PGO’s popular PM-50 design.
 Internationally PGO sells a number of versions of the PM-50 design, which are primarily the PMS (aka PM Sport), PMX (aka PM Off-Road) and then “Naked” versions of each with exposed handlebars.
 It was the regular PMX design that formed the basis for the Black Cat.